 HMRC - PTM094310 - Valuing Pension Savings For Individual Protection 2016

 Paragraphs 9(1)(a), (1)(b) and (4) and 10 to 13 Schedule 4 Finance Act 2016

 To apply for individual protection 2016 (IP 2016) a member must calculate the value of their pension savings as they stood on 5 April 2016.
 The way in which pension savings are valued depends on what they consist of.
 The valuation of an individual’s pension savings is the total of four amounts (amounts A to D) as follows:

+Amount A - any pension that the member started to receive before 6 April 2006 ,

+Amount B - any pension that came into payment after 5 April 2006 but before 6 April 2016 (along with certain tax-free lump sums received in the same period),

+Amount C - pension savings that the member has not yet taken from their registered pension scheme, and

+Amount D - pension savings that the member has not yet taken from certain overseas pension schemes.

+How to obtain a valuation

+Paragraphs 9(1)(a), (1)(b) and (4) and 10 to 13 Schedule 4 Finance Act 2016

+To apply for individual protection 2016 (IP 2016) a member must calculate the value of their pension savings as they stood on 5 April 2016.
+The way in which pension savings are valued depends on what they consist of.
+The valuation of an individual’s pension savings is the total of four amounts (amounts A to D) as follows: